Bronk’s Knifeworks & Seattle – Bothell Knife Sharpening service

 A professional knife sharpener can bring back new life to a knife that has been seriously damaged or dulled by years of use and he can also show you how to maintain that edge as well

-Knife sharpening is often more than just grinding or honing a sharp edge on a blade.
+Knife sharpening service is often more than just grinding or honing a sharp edge on a blade.

 Doing the job right is often a combination of removing the sway, developed in the edge by continued sharpening, so that the blade will contact the cutting board again, allowing the knife to cut all the way through those carrots.